Fgeeha/XML2HTML-Converter-for-University-Systems/README.md

 ## Overview

-The **parse_xml_file_volgau** project is designed to parse and process XML files, primarily aimed at automating workflows or processing structured data using Python.
+The **XML2HTML-Converter-for-University-Systems** project is designed to parse and process XML files, primarily aimed at automating workflows or processing structured data using Python.
 The project includes basic logging functionality and error handling, making it robust for managing exceptions and tracking the processing status.

 ## Features